ktaylor63/southeast/site/content/news/fish-and-wildlife-service-designates-critical-habitat-for-two-freshwater-mussels-in-12-states.md

 subtitle: 'Shrinks designation by nearly 30 percent in Arkansas & nearly 220 river miles overall'
 date: '2015-04-29'
 tags:
-    - 'Critical habitat'
-    - 'Neosho mucket'
-    - Rabbitsfoot
     - Alabama
     - Arkansas
+    - 'Critical Habitat'
+    - Kentucky
     - Mississippi
+    - 'Neosho Mucket'
-    - Kentucky
+    - Rabbitsfoot
     - Tennessee
 hero:
     name: rabbitsfoot.jpg
     alt: 'A mussel with brownish outer shell and a glossy white inner shell that resembles a baked potato.'
     caption: 'Threatened rabbitsfoot mussel.
 Photo by Bob Butler, USFWS.'
-updated: 'October 20th, 2016'
+updated: 'August 31st, 2018'
 ---

 The U.S. Fish and Wildlife Service has finalized critical habitat designations for the Neosho mucket and rabbitsfoot mussels in rivers of 12 states under the Endangered Species Act (ESA).